 This series highlights families in various circumstances who have all found a way that composting works for their lifestyle.
 Hopefully, you can be inspired to give it a go and help our planet stay a little healthier.

-In another edition of You Can Make Dirt, I’m really excited to feature Chelsea.
+In another edition of Bring Your Trash To Life, I’m really excited to feature Chelsea.
 Despite living in an apartment, she composts her food waste using both vermicomposting (or composting with worms) and a home pick-up service.
 I’m not an expert on vermicomposting by any means, so I’m thrilled Chelsea agreed to share all the details, including a really helpful online manual to which she linked below.

 Can you tell us a bit about yourself… the Chelsea 101?